 We use a progressive discipline approach when inappropriate behaviour occurs.
 This means we consider a range of options to determine the most appropriate response to each situation to help students learn from their choices.
 In some cases, suspension or expulsion may be necessary.
 The Ontario Education Act and our Board Caring and Safe Schools Policy outline the situations in which suspension and expulsion must be considered.
 These infractions are also outlined in the Guide to the School Year.
 When inappropriate behaviour occurs, information will be shared with the victim and parents/guardians of the victim to the extent that legislation allows.

 Communication between School and Home

-Parents/Guardians/Families are our most important partners in educating children.
+Parents/guardians are our most important partners in educating children.
 We communicate with you in a variety of ways throughout the year.
-It is important that the school has your correct contact information.
-Please contact the school if your contact information has changed/changes throughout the school year.

 Canada's Anti-Spam Legislation (CASL)